jachiang/LibbitcoinDocumentation/P2WSH.md

 | -------------|------------------------------------------|
 | ScriptPubKey | `zero` `[32-byte sha256(WitnessScript)]` |

 The WitnessScript is the redeemscript for the native P2WSH output.

-We can construct such a P2WSH scriptPubKey by populating a `operation::list` object with the respective `operations`.
+We can construct such a P2WSH scriptPubKey by populating a `operation::list` object with the respective operations.

 ```c++
 // WitnessScript: MultiSig